 The current practice of the multilateral financial institutions is to take the total GDP amount of the area as the chief reference to fix the total capital amount, i.e. to fix the ratio of the bank's capital amount to the total GDP amount of all countries in the area.
-In our case the capital amount of the Bank will be mainly determined by taking reference to the GDP amount of all countries in Northeast Asia, while the investment demand in the region and the orientation of the Bank will also be considered.
+In our case the capital amount of NEAB will be mainly determined by taking reference to the GDP amount of all countries in Northeast Asia, while the investment demand in the region and the orientation of NEAB will also be considered.

-With regard to the following such as the total GDP amount in Northeast Asia, the current practice of the capital amount determined by the membership countries of multilateral financial institutions, the tremendous investment requirement in Northeast Asia, and the Bank's main objective of supplying fund to the basic facilities construction in the region, we consider to set the ratio of the Bank's total capital amount to the GDP amount of all countries in Northeast Asia as 0.5%.
-Therefore, the Bank's total capital amount will be USD40billion.
+With regard to the following such as the total GDP amount in Northeast Asia, the current practice of the capital amount determined by the membership countries of multilateral financial institutions, the tremendous investment requirement in Northeast Asia, and NEAB's main objective of supplying fund to the basic facilities construction in the region, we consider to set the ratio of NEAB's total capital amount to the GDP amount of all countries in Northeast Asia as 0.5%.
+Therefore, NEAB's total capital amount will be USD40billion.